 Distillation by Boiling

-Filter salt water by using a cooker, drinking container (preferably metal), and a metal container.
+Purify salt water by using a cooker, a cooking pot (preferably metal), and a glass bowl.

 We have outlined the steps to this process below: